-A star is not a stand alone order or award, it can however, accompany any existing armigerous order to increase its rank.
+A star is not a stand-alone order or award; it can however, accompany any existing armigerous order to increase its rank.
 I.E. it would be possible for someone of tremendous craftsmanship in the arts and sciences to eventually be recognized as being Order of the Raven, rank two after receiving their first star.
 The receiving of any star is a tremendous honor conveying that the recipient has contributed master level skills or service to the community and our craft.
-A single person is only eligible to receive 1 star per year, and there is no limit to how many stars one may achieve.
+Each armigerous award can receive up to two additional stars/ranks (to a maximum of three).
 The BOD will review nominations submitted through the senate to determine if the nominee is to be awarded a star.
 The nomination should address in detail the reasons why the nominee is worthy of this advanced recognition rank.
-The BOD can award up to a maximum of 3 stars a year across all categories.
-I.E. Based on the BOD's review of nominations, during one year a BOD could end up awarding a star each to two separate distinguished order of Raven holders.
-The third star could go to a highly prestigious fighter who already holds the order of the sword.